30 Other Ways to Say “If Time Permits”

 Dear Dr. Roberts,

-See also 20 Other Ways to Say “Thank You for Your Quick Response” (With Examples)
+See also 20 Other Ways to Say “Good Morning” (With Examples)

 I hope this email finds you well.
 I’m reaching out to seek your advice on my research proposal, which I’ve attached for your review.
 Should we find a window of opportunity, I would be incredibly grateful for a brief meeting to discuss your insights in person.
 However, I completely understand if your schedule doesn’t allow for it – your written feedback would be equally valuable.